kenatiod/MUT/Understanding Machine Understanding.md

 Anh walked into the lab and rolled her head around and waved her arms.
 She started to do a spin turn, but tripped a bit and recovered.
 As she got her balance back, she looked at Bassam and said, "You know Bassam, I've been thinking more about CASPAR's comments on the potential risks of advanced AI falling into recursive loops of 'thinking about thinking.'"

-Bassam leaned back in his chair and said, "Ah yes, the dangers of unconstrained hyper-metacognition.
+Bassam looked back at her and said, "Ah yes, the dangers of unconstrained hyper-metacognition.
 It's a valid concern as we develop AI architectures with greater self-reflective and abstract reasoning capabilities."

 Anh replied, "Exactly.
 We're essentially giving rise to minds that can ponder their own cognition in increasingly complex, self-referential ways.
 But what if they get lost in those infinite regresses of self-analysis?"